Carina-P/ms3-best-books/TESTS.md

 - Expected outcome:
     - Page "About book" appears with information about choosen book.

-Testing use case US_003: As a user I want to buy a book **TC_006** Buy a book
+Testing use case US_003, As a user I want to buy a book:

+**TC_006** Buy a book
 - How to test:
     - Go to list of most popular books